General Terms and Conditions of Purchase

 Unless otherwise provided in the Contract: payment of the net amount, without any discount for early payment, by bank transfer, within forty-five (45) days, end of month, from the invoice date.
 This payment term is reduced to thirty (30) days net from the invoice date for the following operations: road transport of goods, vehicle hire, freight forwarding and the activities of forwarding agents, shipping and air freight agents, freight brokers and customs agents.
 Any late payment will give rise to the application of late payment penalties, payable as of the day after the last day of the applicable payment term.
 The penalties charged are equal to three times the French statutory interest rate and a flat-rate debt collection fee of €40 may also be charged, without prejudice to any damages.

 The Supplier is responsible for the payment of all taxes and duties in connection with the Contract.
-Where applicable, the Purchaser is authorised to deduct from the payment to the Supplier any withholding tax required by a tax authority, so that the Supplier receives an amount net of such withholding taxes.
+Where applicable, the Purchaser is authorized to deduct from the payment to the Supplier any withholding tax required by a tax authority, so that the Supplier receives an amount net of such withholding taxes.
 For the avoidance of any doubt, it is expressly agreed that no gross-up mechanism will apply to any such withholding taxes.
 In such a case, if the Purchaser deducts any such amounts, it must pay them to the appropriate tax authority within the payment term permitted under the applicable law and provide the Supplier, on request, with proof of the payment of the amount in question to the appropriate tax authority.

 4. TRADE SECRETS

-The Supplier shall maintain the secrecy and procure that others maintain the secrecy of all information received by it in connection with the Contract.
-It may not disclose and/or use it, in any form whatsoever, for any purposes other than the performance of the Contract.
+The Supplier is prohibited from disclosing and/or using them, in any form whatsoever, for any purpose other than the performance of the Contract.
 All documents communicated by the Purchaser remain the property of the latter and must be returned to it after the performance of the Contract.
 Any breach of those undertakings by the Supplier may result in the termination of the Contract by operation of law, at the request of the Purchaser, without prejudice to any damages.

 The undertakings described above take effect on the date of the disclosure of the information and continue to apply for 10 years after the disclosure.